david-04/shortycut/src/docs/browser-integration.md

 A keyword query is a lightweight method to make shortcuts accessible through the browser's address bar.
 ShortyCut itself is bookmarked and a keyword is assigned to it.
-This only works with browsers which natively support keywords.
+This only works with browsers that natively support keywords.

 The keyword assigned to the ShortyCut bookmark (e.g. `sc`) needs to be entered before the actual keyword itself.
 If the shortcut `e` performs a product search on eBay, then a search for sunglasses would be started via: